-Plans rejected in this comparison: 3, 4, 6, 7, 11 Plans remaining: 1, 5
+Plans eliminated in this comparison: 3, 4, 6, 7, 11 Plans remaining: 1, 5

-(e) Comparison of Plan 1 vs Plan 5
+(e) Comparison of Plan 1 Versus Plan 5

 Access Plans 1 and 5 both commence on the Parks Highway near Hurricane and proceed through Chulitna Pass and along the Indian River to Gold Creek.
 From Gold Creek both Plans proceed east on the south side of the Susitna River to the Devil Canyon site.
 At Devil Canyon, Plan 1 proceed east on the south side of the Susitna River to the Watana site.
-Plan 5 crosses the Susitna River at Devil Canyon and proceeds east on the north side of the Susitna River to the Watana site.
-Access Plan 1 has potential for greater environmental impacts than Access Plan 5.
-This is due to the extensive wetland areas in the Stephan Lake - Fog Lake area which provide habitat for furbearers and waterfowl and support a large, year-round concentration of moose.
-Providing road access into this area increases the potential for adverse impacts by removal of habitat and increased mortality through hunting and trapping.
-Access Plan 1 is more difficult to construct then Access Plan 5 due to the more difficult terrain in the segment between Devil Canyon and Watana, south of the Susitna River.
-The difficult terrain would require considerable steep sidehill construction and a large bridge over Cheechacko Creek, just east of the Devil Canyon damsite.
+Plan 5 crosses the Susitna River at Devil Canyon and proceeds east on the north side of the Susitna River to the Watana Site.
+Access Plan 1 has potential for greater environmental impacts than Plan 5.
+Access Plan 5 has a slight cost advantage over Plan 1, also Plan 5 is slightly easier to construct due to the difficult terrain in the segment between Devil Canyon and Watana south of the Susitna River.
+The only advantage Plan 1 has over Plan 5 is in Native landowner preference.
+It is therefore concluded that the eavironmental cost and construction considerations outweigh the Native landowner preference and, therefore, Plan 1 is eliminated from further consideration.